06 May

 Expanding My Territory

-This is what happens when you see a sad story on Facebook and open up your home to a little soul in need, and then feed some local homeless cats, who then tell their friends, who tell their friends, who make your home their home and then start having babies!!!
+This is what happens when you see a sad story on Facebook and open up your home to a little soul in need, and then feed some local homeless cats, who tell their friends, who tell their friends, who make your home their home and then start having babies!!!

 The Simplicity of Jabez's Prayer